rng-guy/NFSMWBartender/APPENDIX.md

 &nbsp;

 Regarding **general features** (`BartenderSettings\Basic\General.ini`):

-* Deleting this file disables the fix for getting busted while the green "EVADE" bar fills.

 * The `0x1e2a1051` VltEd parameter defines how much passive bounty you gain after each interval.